MobileFirstLLC/irregular-expressions/README.md

 # Irregular Expressions

-Virtual keyboard for Android devices.
+> Virtual keyboard for Android devices.
 With this keyboard you can add expressive flair to your typing, even in places where font styles are not allowed.
+Use with SMS, Twitter, Facebook, Instagram, reddit, email, any app with typing!

 <p align="center">
 <img src="/assets/sample.gif" alt="preview" />
 </p>

-#### Install from Google Play
+## Install from Google Play

 <a href='https://play.google.com/store/apps/details?id=mf.asciitext.lite'><img alt='Get it on Google Play' height="72" src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png'/></a>